Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/7_chapter-4.md

 ##### Shield

 It is the similar for the file "`shield1`".
+It should be placed in the `hero/` directory by default, but it can be changed with the method `hero:set_shield_sprite_id("directory/directory")`.

 |Animations|
 |:---------|